In addition to your academic coursework, you are responsible for completing the following tasks to qualify for degree conferral:

-New Master’s students will learn about research opportunities from faculty and current students and will identify up to 3 labs they would consider joining.
-Based on faculty interest/availability, students will be paired with mentors by the end of September.
+New master’s students will learn about research opportunities from faculty and current students and will identify up to three labs they would consider joining.
+Based on faculty interest/availability, students will be paired with mentors by the start of the fall semester.

-The Committee should be set up by the student and the advisor, and should include at least 2 faculty members.
-These include the thesis advisor, at least one additional member of the Department faculty, and at least one faculty member from another department.
+The Committee should be set up by the student and the adviser, and should include at least two faculty members.
+These include the thesis adviser, at least one additional member of the department faculty, and at least one faculty member from another department.

 The presentation should include: Background, Hypothesis, Specific Aims, Significance, Experimental Protocol and Techniques, and Timeline for Progress.
 Specific objectives should be realistic and should be aimed at finishing the thesis project and graduating within two years of entry into the program.

 Apply for full-time status if you are taking less than 12 research credits per semester for the duration of your program.
-Check with Linda LeRoy if this applies to you.
+Check with the graduate program coordinator if this applies to you.

 BS/MS and MS students present their research work to the entire department.
 This is a great way to gain presentation experience as well as to get constructive feedback from colleagues and faculty.
 The event is free and open to the public.

-Students must provide the title of the thesis defense seminar along with the date for defense to Graduate Program Coordinator.
-Thesis document must be submitted to Graduate Program Coordinator at least 1 week before defense.
+Students must provide the title of the thesis defense seminar along with the date for defense to graduate program coordinator.
+Thesis document must be submitted to the graduate program coordinator at least one week before defense.
 The thesis defense (a public seminar) must be completed by July 31.

 International Students planning to graduate September 1 must ensure they are enrolled during the summer term in order to be eligible for Post-Completion Optional Practical Training.
 OPT is an F-1 student benefit granted by the U.S. Citizenship and Immigration Services (USCIS).
 It allows you to work off-campus in a job related to your major.
 It is meant to supplement your academic experience with practical experience.